Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 [^pure]: All pure _known_ functions with saturated arguments
 [^man]: Manually controlled by adding function calls before the code that should be offloaded
 [^re]: Needs a rewrite rule for every function that should support offloading
-[^flex]: Very flexible granularity, since one can simply add more fine-grained effects if the offloading should be more fine-grainde
+[^flex]: Very flexible granularity, since one can simply add more fine-grained effects if the offloading should be more fine-grained

 ### Honorable Mentions
-There were a few approaches we did not thoroughly inspect, but can somewhat quickly argue that their dismissal are justified.
+There were a few approaches we did not thoroughly inspect, but are still worth mentioning:

 - **Manipulating the source**: This would involve preprocessing the Haskell source code, using something like `ghc-exactprint`[^ghcexactprint], and then add our offloading code (e.g. via `unsafePerformIO` again) in the \gls{ast} of the source code, before restructuring the program.
 This quite obviously seems like a brittle approach with very little control, with the complexity being in the mid-tier.
 - **Compiler/Language Extension**: Another approach left out was to create a language extension that could be turned on, and then would rewrite suitable functions to allow offloading.
-This was dismissed much for the same reasons as manipulating the source code.
+This would have very little portability across languages, and would entail a bit of complexity while giving little control to the developer.

 [^ghcexactprint]: https://hackage.haskell.org/package/ghc-exactprint